AlexxNB/svelte-chota/docs_src/src/pages/install.md

 # Installation

-You have three ways to start working with `chota` and `svelte-chota`.
-Instructions are applieble for official [template](https://github.com/sveltejs/template).
+There are three ways to start working with `chota` and `svelte-chota`.
+Instructions are applicable to the official [template](https://github.com/sveltejs/template).

 <Details title="a.
 Import with Rollup plugin"